oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-setup/ai-vision-setup.md

      <copy>Allow group AIDEMOGroup to manage all-resources in compartment aidemo</copy>
     ```

-## Task 5: Policies for OCI Data Labeling
+## Task 5: Setup policies for OCI Data Labeling

 One of the tasks in this workshop will be data labeling.
 This is a process in which all images from your training image library will be assigned a single label that describe that specific image.
 To be able to perform your data labeling process, you must perform the following prerequisite steps to: